LiaScript/liascript.github.com/content/english/blog/064_liascript-world-map.md

 description: "Where can you store your course content and how can you host it for free..."
 ---

-This idea was motivated by the [OER-World Map](https://www.youtube.com/watch?v=VLcd41vLDGs) in order to to visualize the distribution of educational content that was created with LiaScript.
+This idea was motivated by the [OER-World Map](https://www.youtube.com/watch?v=VLcd41vLDGs) in order to to visualize the distribution of educational content that was created with LiaScript or events and meetings.
 Our map is based on the [OpenStreetMap](https://www.openstreetmap.org/#map=7/51.330/10.453) and uses the [Leaflet](https://leafletjs.com/) library to display the markers.
+Blue is associated to projects, while future events are displayed in green and past events in transparent gray.

 {{< button link="/world-map" label="visit the world-map" >}}